Sage/streamline-zip/README.md

 # node-native-zip

+Warning: This readme is not up-to-date.
+Some of the APIs have changed from sync to async.
+Please be patient (or dig into the code) ...

 All the current ZIP solutions for node.js are wrappers around existing zip executables, spawning on demand.
 To all of you who rather have a native implementation of zip'ing in javascript there is node-native-zip.
 This package works with `Buffer` objects, which allows you to do complex in-memory stuff with the least